Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows that as of June 2023, there are 40 active public transport stops operating in Gungahlin.
+Public transport analysis shows 40 active transport stops operating within Gungahlin.
 These include a mix of light rail and bus services.
-The stops are served by 23 individual routes, collectively providing 4,037 weekly passenger trips.
+They are served by 23 individual routes that collectively provide 4,037 weekly passenger trips.

-Transport accessibility is rated excellent, with residents typically located 179 meters from the nearest stop.
-Service frequency averages 576 trips per day across all routes, equating to approximately 100 weekly trips per stop.
+Transport accessibility is rated excellent with residents typically located 179 meters from the nearest stop.
+Service frequency averages 576 trips per day across all routes, equating to approximately 100 weekly trips per individual stop.

 Frequently Asked Questions - Transport